 Kathleen Romito, MD - Family Medicine

-& E. Gregory Thompson, MD - Internal Medicine & Jimmy Ruiz, MD - Hematology, Oncology
+& E. Gregory Thompson, MD - Internal Medicine & Jimmy Ruiz, MD - Medical Oncology, Hematology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.